 - Employees who received a dose of the vaccine during normal tour hours from February 16, 2021 through September 8, 2021, should be granted up to 4 hours of excused absence.

 - Employees who are fully vaccinated and are receiving a booster shot or approved additional dose of the COVID-19 vaccine during normal tour hours should be granted up to 4 hours of excused absence.

 - Employees who are accompanying a family member to receive any approved dose of the COVID-19 vaccine or booster shot during normal tour hours should be granted up to 4 hours of excused absence (effective for leave taken on or following July 29, 2021) Note: Employees may not be credited with excused absence or overtime work for time spent outside their tour of duty helping a family member get vaccinated

 - Employees who require more than 4 hours for any individual dose must provide supporting documentation to their supervisor (i.e., travel time).

 - Managers should allow up to 2 workdays of excused absence if an employee has an adverse reaction to any dose of the COVID-19 vaccination (including boosters) or needs additional recovery time (effective for leave taken on or following March 11, 2021) and up to 2 workdays of excused absence if an employee’s accompanied family member has an adverse reaction to a COVID-19 vaccination or needs additional recovery time (effective for leave taken on or following July 29, 2021)

-- If an employee or their accompanying family member needs more than 2 workdays to recover from an adverse reaction to the vaccination, they should request sick leave (or for retroactive substitution may qualify for emergency paid leave (EPL)
+- If an employee or their accompanying family member needs more than 2 workdays to recover from an adverse reaction to the vaccination, they should request sick leave.

 - Employees are required to notify their supervisor if they are getting a COVID-19 vaccination or accompanying a family member to receive a COVID-19 vaccination, during normal tour hours.